astrodoo/RS_Workshop/source/index.rst

 Introduction
 ~~~~~~~~~~~~

     ITS offers regular workshop series for Linux and High-performance Computing on a supercomputing cluster, Argon.
 This page will provide a supplementary materials for the workshops.
+The upcoming workshops will be announced at `ITS-Research Services Workshops <https://research.its.uiowa.edu/workshops>`_.

 .. .. parsed-literal::